tigitz/php-spellchecker/README.md

 # Roadmap

-The project is still in its initial phase, requiring more real life usage to stabilize its final 1.0.0 API.
+The project is still in its initial phase, requiring more real-life usage to stabilize its final 1.0.0 API.

 ## Global